boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/types-of-data-filtering-in-embedding.md

   To use a filter parameter, use the following syntax: `Column_Name=value1, value2,…, valueN`

   Filtering values can be single-valued and multiple-valued.
-For more details, please refer [here](/working-with-dashboards/preview-dashboard/urlparameters/).
+For more details, please refer to the [URL Filter](/working-with-dashboards/preview-dashboard/urlparameters/).

   1. In the BoldBI.create() method of an embedded application, handle the filterParameters API as in the following example.